natronics/ISS-Notify/README.markdown

-# Python Gnome-Panel Applet for the International Space Station
+# Python Gnome-Panel Applet for International Space Station Passes

-This is a quick and dirty python app that runs in the Gnome panel and acts as an alarm for when the Internations Space Station is overhead.
+This is a quick and dirty python app that runs in the Gnome panel and acts as an alarm for when the [Internations Space Station](http://en.wikipedia.org/wiki/International_Space_Station) is overhead.

 When loaded it downloads a list of upcoming passes from [heavens-above.com](http://heavens-above.com).
 It then goes to sleep and the next time the ISS is overhead it turns red and, optionally, lights LED's on an ardruino.